The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 33.7%, 240 basis points better than the prior-year quarter.
-Operating margin was 14.9%, 70 basis points worse than the prior-year quarter.
-Net margin was 9.9%, 190 basis points better than the prior-year quarter.
+For the quarter, gross margin was 34.2%, 60 basis points better than the prior-year quarter.
+Operating margin was 15.1%, 30 basis points worse than the prior-year quarter.
+Net margin was 10.0%, 50 basis points better than the prior-year quarter.
+(Margins calculated in GAAP terms.)

-The stock has a five-star rating (out of five) at Motley Fool CAPS, with 1,011 members out of 1,064 rating the stock outperform, and 53 members rating it underperform.
-Among 344 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 334 give Kimberly-Clark a green thumbs-up, and 10 give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 1,012 members out of 1,072 rating the stock outperform, and 60 members rating it underperform.
+Among 349 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 337 give Kimberly-Clark a green thumbs-up, and 12 give it a red thumbs-down.

 Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Kimberly-Clark.
-Learn how to maximize your investment income and get "The 3 DOW Stocks Dividend Investors Need."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add Kimberly-Clark to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no positions in the stocks mentioned above.
-Motley Fool newsletter services recommend Kimberly-Clark.
+The Motley Fool recommends Kimberly-Clark.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.